openhab/website/blog/2022-06-26-openhab-3-2-release.md

 # Activity

 Since our winter release we have introduced 25 new add-ons, including multiple text to speech (TTS) engines, multiple weather integrations as well as additional integrations into cars, lighting and environmental systems, music systems and many more.
-In addition to the new add-ons there were over 722 pull requests as well as 234 enhancements and 195 bug fixes to existing add-ons.
+Our [Github add-on repository](https://github.com/openhab/openhab-addons) saw 722 pull requests as well as 234 enhancements and 195 bug fixes to existing add-ons.
 Cumulatively these improvements added an additional 122,308 new lines of code to our project.
 That’s a lot of activity!

 The [openHAB core](https://github.com/openhab/openhab-core), which provides the foundational services for the openHAB platform, was also very active with 263 pull requests, 65 enhancements, 72 bug fixes and 10,767 new lines of code added.

 Finally our [user interfaces](https://github.com/openhab/openhab-webui) had a flurry of activity with 9687 new lines of code and 88 pull requests, including 41 enhancements and 15 bug fixes to the new Main UI.

-Our [community](https://community.openhab.org/) has been growing as well over the last 6 months with an additional 1400 new users signed up with over 800 of these users posting for the first time.
+Our [community](https://community.openhab.org/) has been growing as well over the last 6 months with an additional 1400 new users signed up, with over 800 of these users posting for the first time.
 Additionally our forums saw over 135,000 user visits and over 26,000 user posts.
 Impressive numbers indeed.

 # Highlights